philippwulff/robotics_calc/README.md

 - Use Denavit-Hartenberg parameters to compute homogeneous transforms for individual links and the full robot.
 - Propagate velocities from the base to the end-effector to read off the Jacobian.
 - Compute the Jacobian matrix explicitly.
-- Propagate forces and torques from the end-effector to the base to read off the forces acting on each joint.
+- Propagate forces and torques from the end-effector to the base to read off the torques acting on each joint.

 ## How to use it & examples